solaranamnesis/ottohahn/DIE-METEORITE-(CHONDRITE)-UND-IHRE-ORGANISMEN/full-text-english.md

 ## The Iron Meteorites

-As I have already indicated in _The Primordial Cell_, the structure of the iron meteorites is nothing other than a single mat of unicellular plants.
+As I have already indicated in _Primordial Cell_, the structure of the iron meteorites is nothing other than a single mat of unicellular plants.
 The so-called Widmanstätten figures are, for the most part nothing other than these unicellular plants.

 A piece of the Toluca iron meteorite lies in front of me in which the cylindrical cells alternately emerge from each other, the two are often copulated.
 The individual cells show a double cell wall (iron band), show cross partitioning, show clear round root points; in some there is a marrow substance (which it is really called), indeed, in the inside of the cell there is yet more structure.
 All of the cells lie in a mat of filler (iron-filler).